wp-tools/wp-docker-starter/README.md

 - wp-cli: Doing WordPress things from the command line.
 In our case, via docker-compose and on the running image.
 - php-unit: Because we all love to test our code.
 - GNU make: Makefiles are old technology, but they are a super convenient alternative to bash scripts if you don't need them.
 Because we are executing code on containers, this is tool is invaluable.
 - Composer: Composer is a great tool.
 Its a beast if you don't have it locally, but we're running it all in a container here.
 Please also applaud all the work from the <https://wpackagist.org/> project.
+- Redis: Having page caching and the object cache served from a persistent cache is always a good thing.
+Even for local development (how else will you test that your caching code actually works).

 There are some tools that have not made it to the list yet, but I will add them as the need arises.
 Or you are free to add them via pull requests to this repo.
-For example, I have not yet added a `redis` support, I may not at all.
-Its not on my scope at the moment.

 ---